Snakeybob/Self_Learning/Excel/Excel Skills for Business Specialization.md

 #### Consolidate by Reference
 - Use to consolidate data when rows or columns are labelled but not in the same order across workooks

+#### Worksheet activation
+- If you have many Worksheets in your Workbook, it can be difficult to move between them to find the one you are looking for.
+You can use the Activate dialog to move directly to a sheet.
+Right-click on the arrows next to the Worksheet tabs and you will see the Activate dialog.
+Select the Worksheet to move to and click OK.